JudithVerstegen/PLUC_Mozambique/README.md

 4. Inputs
 --------------

-The model is distributed as a compressed file (zip file).
-When unpacked, one will see it consists out of input maps, input time series, one legend file, and two Python files.
-Below it is explained where to edit what when one wants to run the model with different inputs.
+The model consists out of input maps, input time series, one legend file, and two Python files.
+Below it is explained where to edit what, when one wants to run the model with different inputs.

 *Maps*